JhouLab/Pi5WebcamRecorder/README.md

       Click "Load", select RUN_AS_ROOT.py,
       then click "Run" (green button with white triangle).

-Upon launch, program scans for USB cameras, then displays them in a 2x2 grid.
-The position in the grid matches the the physical USB port position, as shown below:
+Upon launch, program displays USB cameras in a 2x2 grid, where the grid position matches the physical USB port position:

     -------------
     |  1  |  2  |